SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/index.md

 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: selection
-so.topic: help
+so.topic: concept
 language: en
 ---

 # Selection

-In SuperOffice CRM, you can create selections of records/data that you work a lot with.
-If you also have a licence for the quote module, you can create selections of products as well.
+You can create selections of records/data that you work a lot with.
+If you also have a licence for Sale Quote Access, you can create selections of products as well.

 > [!TIP]
 > You can create charts from selections and also use selections to create mailings.